-By the way, speaking of beef steak, have you ever heard of the 2 types of beef steak that represent Japan, “Wagyu steak (和牛ステーキ)” and “Wafu steak (和風ステーキ)”?
+By the way, speaking of beef steak, have you ever heard of the two types of beef steak that represent Japan, “Wagyu steak (和牛ステーキ)” and “Wafu steak (和風ステーキ)”?

-Wagyu and Wafu are similar Japanese words, but Wagyu steak and Wafu steak are partly different things.
+Wagyu and Wafu are similar Japanese words, but Wagyu steak and Wafu steak are somewhat different things.
 Then, what is the difference between them?

-Therefore, Wagyu steak is what is made with a slice of meat from Japanese beef cattle and representative Wagyu brands include Matsusaka beef, Kobe beef, Maezawa beef, Omi beef, and Tajima beef.
+Therefore, Wagyu steak is made with a slice of meat from Japanese beef cattle, and representative Wagyu brands include Matsusaka beef, Kobe beef, Maezawa beef, Omi beef, and Tajima beef.

-The method of cooking Wagyu steak is varied and includes both Western style and Japanese style ones.
+The cooking method of Wagyu steak is varied and includes both Western and Japanese-style.

 Wafu steak can be made with slices of beef from various countries.
-But if the Japanese-style steak is made cooking a slice of Wagyu meat, in addition to being a Wafu steak, the beef steak is also a Wagyu steak.
+But if the Japanese steak is made using a slice of Wagyu meat, in addition to being a Wafu steak, the beefsteak is also a Wagyu steak.